News and notes on DMS, its members and things that affect the fishing community

 These thoughts were again expressed to the local legislators during the February 20 meeting between DMS and state officials.

-DMS Meets with State Officials
+2017 DMS Meeting with State Officials notes

 The annual meeting with state legislators and DNREC officials was held February 21, 2017.
 DMS extends a big thank you to the legislators and DNREC officials that took part in an open, honest and informative meeting.